simplex-chat/simplex-chat/README.md

 Unlike P2P networks, all messages are passed through one or several (for redundancy) servers, that do not even need to have persistence (in fact, the current [SMP server implementation](https://github.com/simplex-chat/simplexmq#smp-server) uses in-memory message storage, persisting only the queue records) - it provides better metadata protection than P2P designs, as no global participant ID is required, and avoids many [problems of P2P networks](https://github.com/simplex-chat/simplex-chat/blob/master/simplex.md#comparison-with-p2p-messaging-protocols).

 Unlike federated networks, the participating server nodes **do not have records of the users**, **do not communicate with each other**, **do not store messages** after they are delivered to the recipients, and there is no way to discover the full list of participating servers.
 SimpleX network avoids the problem of metadata visibility that federated networks suffer from and better protects the network, as servers do not communicate with each other.
 Each server node provides unidirectional "dumb pipes" to the users, that do authorization without authentication, having no knowledge of the the users or their contacts.
-Each queue is assigned two RSA keys - one for receiver and one for sender - and each queue access is authorized with a signature created using a respective key's private counterpart.
+Each queue is assigned two Ed448 keys - one for receiver and one for sender - and each queue access is authorized with a signature created using a respective key's private counterpart.

 The routing of messages relies on the knowledge of client devices how user contacts and groups map at any given moment of time to these disposable queues on server nodes.